agents4ad/agents4ad.github.io/index.md

   }, 1000);
 </script>

-This full day workshop will take place on Thursday Oct 5th, 08:30 to 17:30 EDT.
+This full day workshop will take place on Thursday Oct 5th, 08:30 to 17:30 EDT (UTC-4).
 [ICS-file](assets/TAM-Workshop.ics).

 Below times are in Detroit time.
 Current time in Detroit is <span id="centraltime"></span>.